 You may want to notify your customers about a successful subscription.
 Create automation with a short SMS reply to keep in touch with your customers.

 Step 1.
 Create a segment with customers that are subscribed via text to join.
-For this, navigate to Audience → All contacts → Create a segment.
+For this, navigate to Audience → Segments → Create Segment → Create from scratch.
 Pick Tag filter → value is source: sms join.